rommelgua/hello-world-html/README.md

 I am not a college Bachelor degree holder.
 I am Electronic Engineering associate graduate (3 year course).
 I am planning to create we web development service here in the philippines. i just recently noticed that small and medium sized companies doesn't have responsive, simple but elegant websites over the internet.
 Their google search ranking is a mess as their content.

 I want to break this barrier.
-I want more small companies to be seen over the internet here in the philippines. this will contribute more business information over the internet.
+I want more small companies to be seen over the internet here in the philippines that will lead for more local business information over the internet.

 Any feedback is open. thanks ~ ( '  ',  ~ )